 A non-AP MLD may initiate a multi-link setup with an AP MLD to (re)set up one or more links with AP(s) affiliated with the AP MLD.
 When a non-AP MLD initiates a multi-link (re)setup with an AP MLD, a STA that is affiliated with the non-AP MLD shall transmit an (Re)Association Request frame on the link that it desires to use as part of the multi-link (re)setup.

 A (Re)Association Request/Response frame exchange is for a multi-link setup only if both the (Re)Association Request frame and the (Re)Association Response frame include a Basic Multi-Link element.

+NOTE 7—The (Re)Association Request frame sent by a non-AP EHT STA with dot11MultiLinkActivated set to false does not include the Basic Multi-Link element (see Table 9-62 (Association Request frame body) and Table 9-64 (Reassociation Request frame body)).
+The (Re)Association Response frame sent in response to a (Re)Association Request frame(#16745), which does not include the Basic Multi-Link element, does not include the Basic Multi-Link element either (see Table 9-63 (Association Response frame body) and Table 9-65 (Reassociation Response frame body)). (#17979)